 As well, if you do receive a response to your application for access to information but you are not satisfied with the response of the public body, you may appeal the decision to the Office of the Information & Privacy Commissioner of Nova Scotia.

-A review process is initiated through the completion of a Form 7 – Request for Review (Word format or PDF format).
+A review process is initiated through the completion of a Form 7 – Request for Review.